 - CE07 Genesys Customer Authentication

-- CE08 Payment Capture in IVR
+- CE08 Genesys Voice Payments

-- CE09 Personalized IVR
+- CE09 Genesys IVR Personalization

-Please refer to these SMART Use Cases on Genesys Docs.
+Please refer to these SMART Use Cases on Genesys docs.

 Other Capabilities

 This section discusses the additional capabilities that are available with a self-service solution that uses IA.
 Dialog flows that are created using IA can be used for both the voice channel and the digital channels such as chat and WebIVR.
 This means that many of the features outlined below can be applied to both voice and digital channels.